 What can I expect during the same-day dental implant placement procedure?

 Unlike the traditional dental implant method which can take months to complete, same day dental implants can be placed in just one surgical procedure and only require one short follow-up visit a few months following placement.

-Before the procedure, patients will meet with our experienced oral and maxillofacial surgeon, Dr. Amir Marashi, to review their health history, complete a thorough oral examination, and review options for tooth replacement.
+Before the procedure, patients will meet with one of our our experienced oral and maxillofacial surgeons to review their health history, complete a thorough oral examination, and review options for tooth replacement.
 If necessary, additional X-rays or 3D scans may be taken to complement the X-rays taken by the patient’s general dentist.
-Dr. Marashi will also review options for anesthesia and sedation during the procedure, including IV sedation and nitrous oxide, and help patients choose the best anesthetic to reduce anxiety and subdue any pain during the treatment.
+Your surgeon will also review options for anesthesia and sedation during the procedure, including IV sedation and nitrous oxide, and help patients choose the best anesthetic to reduce anxiety and subdue any pain during the treatment.

 During the procedure, on occasion, the full dental restoration will be placed during the same procedure that a tooth is removed.
 Over the course of several weeks, the implant will fuse with the jaw and fully heal.
 Once this is complete, a permanent replacement crown will be attached to the implant in a single follow-up procedure.

 Patients undergoing same-day tooth restoration enjoy the immediate placement of their new implant, less pain during the appointment and post-operative recovery period, and a significantly shorter treatment time.
 If you are interested in learning more about this revolutionary procedure, we encourage you to contact Greater Charlotte Oral & Facial Surgery to schedule an initial consultation with Dr. Marashi or Dr. Haghighi.
 It is our goal to provide you with a fully restored smile and functional teeth quickly so that you can smile, speak, and eat with confidence and ease.